 As lockdowns end and finally allow consumers to return to normal economic activity, the new money begins to move through the economy more quickly.
 Banks have more money to lend out and people are building new homes.
 As more homes are built, the demand for wood increases.
 As the demand for wood increases, the price of wood goes up.
 Sound familiar?

 Although the new money won’t hit all markets at the same time, and it may take some time for demand to return to pre-lockdown levels, the inflation numbers indicate this process has begun.
-In order for inflation to slow down, either spending would have to slow down, or the government would have to lower the money supply.
+For inflation to slow down, either spending would have to slow down, or the government would have to lower the money supply.

 Is It That Bad?

 None of this means hyperinflation is coming tomorrow or ever.
-In fact, it could be a blip caused by a low CPI benchmark.
+It could be a blip caused by a low CPI benchmark.
 But given all the new money floating around, it shouldn’t surprise anyone if this rate of inflation were to persist or increase.

-The Federal Reserve members aren’t worried, and, in fact, they claim to not be considering contractionary monetary policy until inflation is this level for some time.
+The Federal Reserve members aren’t worried, and they claim to not be considering contractionary monetary policy until inflation is at this level for some time.
 Many economists argue inflation would need to be much higher to be worth worrying about.
 But inflation need not be hyperinflation to be harmful to many.
 Inflation’s effects are not equal.